-As an aquarium owner, you should know the proper method to clean gravel inside your aquarium.
+As an aquarium owner, I faced the challenge of cleaning aquarium gravel.
 It is not a hard job, but it will take some time depending on the size of your aquarium.
-In this article, we provide you a step-by-step guide to clean your aquarium.
+I think every aquarium owner should know the proper method to clean gravel inside their aquarium.
+In this article, I provide a step-by-step guide I prepared to clean my aquarium.
 This guide can apply to any size aquarium.

 - 2 How to clean fish tank gravel without vacuum

 - 3 Tips for cleaning the aquarium sand

 - 4 Why is gravel used in the aquarium tank?

 - 5 Here are some of the benefits of Gravel.

 - 7 How often should I clean aquarium gravel?

 - 8 What is the best aquarium gravel cleaner?

 - 9 How do you clean aquarium stones?

 You can follow the below-mentioned steps to clean aquarium gravel.